SiliconLabs/matter_extension/slc/sample-app/light-switch-app/efr32/README.md

 # Matter EFR32 Light Switch Example

-The EFR32 light switch example provides a baseline demonstration of a on-off light switch device, built using Matter and the Silicon Labs Gecko SDK.
+The EFR32 light switch example provides a baseline demonstration of a on-off light switch device, built using Matter and the Silicon Labs simplicity SDK.
 It can be controlled by a Matter controller over an Openthread network.

 This example showcases how a Light Switch device would operate as a Long Idle Time ICD.